Nour-Al-Hazzouri/donation-platform/backend/API_DOCUMENTATION.md

 -   **Description**: List all donation events (both requests and offers)
 -   **Role**: Any User
 -   **Query Parameters**:
-    -   `q`: Search term for title, username, first name, or last name
+    -   `query`: Search term for title, username, first name, or last name
     -   `type`: Filter by type - 'request' or 'offer'
     -   `status`: Filter by status - 'active', 'completed', 'cancelled', or 'suspended'
     -   `location_id`: Filter by location ID